ayusha5600/final-php/php-final/readme.md

 ## Setup Instructions

-1. Import `book.sql` into your MySQL database.
+1. Importing `book.sql` into MySQL database.
-2. Place the project files in your server root directory (e.g., `htdocs` for XAMPP).
+2. Placeing the project files in server root directory (`htdocs` for XAMPP).
-3. Access the project via your browser at `http://localhost/`.
+3. Accessing the project via  browser.